 Sadly, the overwhelming majority of modern translations like the NIV, NKJV, ESV and others hide the significance, especially in the book of Revelation, of numbers like seven.
 This is because these translations follow Jerome in their arrangement of books.

 Jerome (c.
 347 - 420 A.D.), a Catholic priest and theologian of the fourth century, compiled a Latin version of God's word known as the Vulgate.
 Although he was aware that the Eternal originally inspired a certain division and order of his books, he chooses to do something completely different.
 His choices make it harder to find the patterns of numbers the text was meant to reveal.

-When the numbers in Revelation finally fulfill their prophetic duty, God will create a new heaven and a new earth after the final judgment.
+When the numbers in Revelation finally fulfill their prophetic duty, God will create a new heaven and a new earth after the day of his final judgment.
 All those who are in the first resurrection will dwell in the New Jerusalem and the nations that are saved will dwell on the new earth.
-His great plan for all humans will then be completed.
+His great plan will then be completed.
 Revelation's hidden numbers reveal a God of planning and order, as well as a Creator who loves us.